signalfx/signalfx-agent/docs/monitors/statsd.md

     ...
 ```

-This converter will parse `traffic`, `mesh`, `service` and `action` as dimensions
+This converter parses `traffic`, `mesh`, `service`, and `action` as dimensions
-from a metric name `cluster.cds_egress_ecommerce-demo-mesh_gateway-vn_tcp_8080.update_success`.
+from the `cluster.cds_egress_ecommerce-demo-mesh_gateway-vn_tcp_8080.update_success` metric.
-If a section has only a pair of brackets without a name, it will not capture a dimension.
+If a section has only a pair of brackets without a name, it does not capture a dimension.

-When multiple converters were provided, a metric will be converted by the first converter with a
+If multiple converters are provided, a metric is converted by the first converter with a
 matching pattern to the metric name.

 <!--- SETUP --->